MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 ```

 ### -SenderIPRanges
-The SenderIpRanges parameter specifies a condition for the DLP rule that looks for senders whose IP addresses matches the specified value, or fall within the specified ranges.
+The SenderIpRanges parameter specifies a condition for the DLP rule that looks for senders whose IP addresses matches the specified value or that fall within the specified ranges.
 Valid values are:

 - Single IP address: For example, 192.168.1.1.
 - IP address range: For example, 192.168.0.1-192.168.0.254.